carpentries-incubator/SDC-BIDS-sMRI/_episodes/01-Image_Modalities.md

 > ## Tissue type and image contrast
 >
-> What is the brightest tissue in the T1w image?
+> In the T1w image,  which one is brighter: White matter, Grey Matter, or CSF?
 >
 > > ## Solution
 > >
-> > White-matter (i.e. axonal tracts)
+> > White Matter (i.e. axonal tracts)
 > {: .solution}
 {: .challenge}